Network Enabled Army C4

-The Project will deliver modern communications to the land force units most often deployed by the Government - Special Operations Forces; and a land force commitment, including infantry, a Task Group Headquarters and communications personnel of around 200 personnel.
-This Project is part of the wider NEA Programme.
+The project is delivering modern communications to the land force units most often deployed by the Government.
+These are Special Operations Forces, and a land force commitment that includes infantry, a Task Group Headquarters and around 200 communications personnel.
+This project is part of the wider Network Enabled Army (NEA) Programme.

 13 April 2013

 Capital and operating funding for tranche one up to 2017/18 is approved to deliver modern communications to the land force units most often deployed by the Government – Special Operations Forces and a land force commitment, including infantry, a task group headquarters and communication personnel of around 200 personnel.

 - Harris Defence Australia: supply of a mobile tactical command system, including network design and delivery, along with software, systems and connecting radio equipment.
 Signed December 2018.

 Contact: Nick Gillard, Director Land Domain